colinhacks/edgedb-nextjs-blog/README.md

 2. Generate a new migration with `edgedb migration create`
 3. Apply the migration with `edgedb migrate`
 4. Regenerate the query builder with `npx edgeql-js`
+5. Update the application code, as needed.

 ## Deployment

-To deploy this application, follow the EdgeDB deployment guides for your preferred cloud provider:
+To deploy this application, deploy EdgeDB to your preferred cloud provider:

 - [AWS](https://www.edgedb.com/docs/guides/deployment/aws_aurora_ecs)
 - [Google Cloud](https://www.edgedb.com/docs/guides/deployment/gcp)